Could We Observe an Exploding Black Hole in the Near Future?

-In \cref{fig:burst_rate} we show the maximum local burst rate allowed by the indirect bounds on $f_{\rm PBH}$, $\dot{n}_\text{PBH}^\text{max}$, on the dark sector parameter space, along with the probability of observation at HAWC over 10 years of observation (yellow solid lines) assuming a population of PBHs which saturates the CMB and EGRB limits.
+In \cref{fig:burst_rate} we show the maximum local burst rate allowed by the indirect bounds on $f_{\rm PBH}$, $\dot{n}_\text{PBH}^\text{max}$, on the dark sector parameter space (following Ref.~\cite{Boluna:2023jlo}), along with the probability of observation at HAWC and LHAASO over 10 years of observation (yellow and magenta solid lines) assuming a population of PBHs which saturates the CMB and EGRB limits.
 We see that while the standard limit of $\dot{n}_{\rm PBH} \lesssim 0.01\,\text{pc}^{-3}\text{yr}^{-1}$ applies in the upper region of the parameter space (where the Schwinger effect discharges the black hole a long time before the final explosion), the local burst rate can be as large as $\dot{n}_{\rm PBH} \sim 10^4\,\text{pc}^{-3}\text{yr}^{-1}$ in the lower region.
-This is in fact larger than the direct HAWC limit~\cite{HAWC:2019wla}, which does not directly apply to RN PBHs.
 As we have discussed, quasi-extremal PBHs have a suppressed Hawking emission, so PBHs that are lighter when they discharge emit fewer photons in their final burst.
 This means that they are less constrained by the CMB and EGRB constraints, but are also less visible to experiments like HAWC.
 There is a trade-off between the burst rate and the burst duration, with the highest probability of observation occurring around $\dot{n}_{\rm PBH}^\text{max} \sim 1000\,\text{pc}^{-3}\text{yr}^{-1}$.
-On the right-hand side of \cref{fig:burst_rate} this trade-off is optimised, but at some point our perturbative calculations are no longer valid (grey region).
-On the left-hand side of \cref{fig:burst_rate} the weak gravity conjecture is violated (shaded area).
+On the right-hand side of \cref{fig:burst_rate} this trade-off is optimised.
+Furthermore, due to this effect, we estimate that the direct HAWC limit~\cite{HAWC:2019wla} on RN PBHs is weaker than the indirect constraints.
+In the grey region on the right-hand side of \cref{fig:burst_rate} our perturbative calculations are no longer valid, while on the left-hand side an assumption in our evolution equations is violated.
 We have checked that wider log-normal mass distributions do not significantly change the results shown in \cref{fig:burst_rate}.
-Indeed, as long as there is not a significant population above $M_{\rm PBH} \sim 2\times 10^{13}$g, the parameter space is quite unconstrained and allows for wider log-normal distributions.
+Indeed, as long as there is not a significant population above $M_{\rm PBH} \sim 2\times 10^{13}$g, the parameter space is quite unconstrained.